IMXNOOBX/ghost/README.md

 # 👻 ghost
 Ghost is a quick few days project that has the pourpose of hiding applications from screen capture. *As a cronical online user (by ntts)*, I use discord and im most of the time sharing screen.
 This leads to sharing some information or applications such as password-managers been leaked.
 This is a simple solution to that problem & a cool project to work on.

+> ⚠️ For an unknown reason, the application is not working on **windows 10** or **below** systems.
+I'm working on a fix for this issue.
+If you have any information that could help me solve this issue, please let me know.

 ## 🤯 How it works
 Well it's simple, but wasn't that simple at first.